e-larzabal/portfolio/README.md

 - test create contact into the database

 - Problem : in fact hello.html is not OK.
 I ask for help at 13:22 to Mathieu.
+  - Solution : add dependency of ThymeLeaf

+- Create a Contacts.html